RaspberryPiFoundation/microbit-curriculum/en-GB/frustration/index.md

 ## Challenge: Personalise your game { .challenge }
 Get some friends to try out your game.
 If your game is too easy, you can make it harder by:

-+ Creating a longer course;
++ Create a longer course;
-+ Adding more bends to your course;
++ Add more bends to your course;
-+ Making a wand with a smaller gap.
++ Make a wand with a smaller gap.